 IVF and artificial insemination are both very viable options to boost your odds of conception, and you can even freeze your eggs while you're still at an optimal age for fertility so that you can be sure that you'll have healthy eggs when you're ready to become a mom.
 Some of these treatments are expensive, but what you get in return is absolutely priceless.
+Does Stress Affect Fertility?

 If you've been trying to get pregnant for a while, your mind might be beginning to slip into a downward spiral of doubt and fear.
 Stress is an inherent part of life, but it's especially hard to control when you're worried about your fertility and if you're to the point of googling stress, well, it's probably safe to say that you need to take a deep breath.

 stress does in fact affect fertility.
 That's because stress can affect the hypothalamus, the gland in the brain that regulates your appetite, emotions, and the hormones needed for your ovaries to release eggs.
 If you're really stressed out, you might be ovulating later in your cycle, or maybe even not at all.
 This is obviously a problem in the conception department.
 So if someone is telling you to "just relax," they really do mean well!
 Chrissy Teigen

+many reasons to love the super model/social media maven but none quite so powerful as her honest approach everything, especially when it comes to her struggle with infertility.
+Teigen recently gave birth to a beautiful baby girl, but she's been very open with the struggle she endured to get to that point.
 Teigen told SELF magazine that she couldn't understand why they were having so much trouble getting pregnant since both her and husband, John Legend, were young and healthy.
 Eventually they decided to move forward with IVF treatments, which Teigen has admitted was also a difficult journey.
 Even when she became pregnant with their baby girl she has said that she was quite paranoid about making sure that she was okay.
 Her story is inspirational and it gives hope to so many others struggling with the same thing.
+Early Signs Of Pregnancy

 Maybe you feel a little queasy during breakfast or maybe your boobs hurt if the wind blows too hard or maybe you're exhausted or moody or bloated.
 Whatever it is that's got you feeling "off," has also got you feeling hopeful.
 If you've been trying to conceive for a while, you're hyper-aware of what's going on with your body.
 You give Google one final search before heading to the store to buy that pregnancy test and, well, before you know it you're jumping up and down while holding a stick covered in your own urine.